Versa (band): 2010–2011: Fixed at Zero

-2011-2015: Departure from Fueled By Ramen, name change and Neon
+2011–2015: Departure from Fueled By Ramen, name change and Neon

 Once they returned to the U.S. they entered the studio to record with producer Shaun Lopez.
 VersaEmerge were officially done recording the album early in the morning on May 5, 2012.

 The band included a preview of a song that will be on the second album titled Another Atmosphere on the Fueled By Ramen Bamboozle sampler.
 On July 16 VersaEmerge streamed a new song on SoundCloud called "No Consequences."
-On the 25th of July a clip of the song "Bones" from the new album was streamed on SoundCloud.
-A clip of the song "Domesticated" was also released on the 28th of July via SoundCloud.
+On July 25 a clip of the song "Bones" from the new album was streamed on SoundCloud.
+A clip of the song "Domesticated" was also released on July 28 via SoundCloud.

 However, the band delayed the release to early 2013.
 On September 25, a track titled "Burn" was uploaded onto SoundCloud, and was made available to iTunes on September 27.
 The video of "Bones" was released on YouTube December 20.

 In July 2013, the band was released from their record label, Fueled By Ramen.
 On October 29, 2013, the band posted on their Tumblr the video for their song "No Consequences", and said that the song was to be the band's last release under the name VersaEmerge.
 They also stated that new music was to be released before the end of 2013 under the band's new name, Versa.

 In November 2013, Versa announced that a new EP entitled Neon would be released on January 21, 2014.
 The three-song EP includes otherwise unreleased songs from Another Atmosphere.
 The first single as Versa, "Neon," was released on November 22, 2013.

 In June 2015, Sierra confirmed that the duo were ready to begin working on a new release following Neon in a new studio that Blake would be building in Brooklyn, New York, but that they would go under a new moniker and completely abolish the name VERSA.
 In the same interview, she also confirmed the band had created a second full-length album titled Another Atmosphere whilst they were under the name of VersaEmerge, but that their label at the time, Fueled By Ramen, never signed it off and it is unlikely they will ever release it.